-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D4S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Both the 1DX Mark II and the D4S have been discontinued, but can regularly be found used on eBay.
+The D4S was replaced by the Nikon D5, while the 1DX Mark II was followed by the Canon 1DX Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon D4S?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D X Mark II:

 - More detail: Offers more megapixels (20 vs 16.2MP) with a 11% higher linear resolution.

 - Better video: Provides higher definition movie capture (4K/60p vs 1080/60p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.76x vs 0.70x).